jakebullet70/OctoTouchController/README.md

 Device specs: Android **4.x and above**, 4inch screen with a minimum resolution of 680x340.
 (Single core - 512Mb) It is Free Software and released under the [GNU Affero General Public License V3](https://www.gnu.org/licenses/agpl-3.0.html).
 ** Works with OctoKlipper **

 NOTE: Newer Android phones WILL NOT WORK.
 I know now Android 13 fails and I have tested Android 4,5,6 and 7 myself.
-Google is **very** famous for breaking software with newer releases.
+Google is **very** famous for breaking existing software with newer releases.

 Add a dedicated touch screen to your 3D printer with a *LOW/NO COST* Android device you probibly already have!
 No need for access to the Google Play Store.